Trump welcomes Americans freed by North Korea back to the US - Journal du Cameroun

 “It was understood that we would be able to get these three terrific people during the meeting and bring them home after the meeting,” Trump said.
 “He was nice in letting them go before the meeting.
 Frankly, we didn’t think this was going to happen.
 And it did.”

-Remarking on the sudden shift in US relations with North Korea and the upcoming summit, Trump said: “We’re starting off on a new footing… he released the folks early.
+Remarking on the sudden shift in US relations with North Korea, Trump said: “We’re starting off on a new footing… he released the folks early.
 It’s a big thing.
 Very important to me.

 “And I really think we have a very good chance of doing something very meaningful and if anybody would have said that five years ago, 10 years ago — even a year ago — you would have said that’s not possible.”